For a row LayoutMorph, the major axis is x, and the minor axis is y. For a column LayoutMorph, the major axis is y, and the minor axis is x.

 Figure 2.7: Top alignment

-Alternatively to numeric value argument, symbol can be used:
+Alternatively to numeric value arguments, symbols can be used:

 Browse the method offAxisEdgeWeight: to discover more symbols.

-CuisLogo Edit the example Example 2.1 so that box1 sit at the top of its owner, box2 at the middle and box3 at the bottom
+Edit the example Example 2.1 so that box1 sits at the top of its owner, box2 in the middle, and box3 at the bottom.

 Exercise 2.1: Top to down